 - Hold for 30 seconds, keeping a straight line from head to heels.

-Benefits: Fires up your core and inner thighs.
+Benefits: Engages your core and inner thighs.

 Child’s Pose (Balasana)